PPA Mass 2

 Assistant Coach

-Brian Bouhl joined the Hoyas in 2018 as the volunteer assistant coach.
-He comes to the Hilltop from Coastal Carolina University.
+Brian Bouhl joined the Hoyas in 2018 as the volunteer assistant coach and he helped lead the Hoyas to the NCAA Championship in 2019.
 Bouhl assists in all aspects of the program, with primary responsibility on coaching the Hoya goalkeepers and managing the sport science program.

 Georgetown University